wesleyvanderlee/Thesis/Literature/BSc. FSM Learner/Modifications.md

 Inspecting the behavior of the first compiling run, one could see the following state machine:
-![alt text](./run1205-1.png "Initial run on 9292 app")

-As one could see there are three states: 0,1 and 2.
+![alt text](./run1205-1.png "Initial run on 9292 app") This run was only run with the alphabet action push%row_button_From As one could see there are three states: 0,1 and 2.
 State 2 is the `NOTFOUND` state.
 State 0 the initial menu and state 1 the menu where one can set the departing location.
 When learning the application, the 9292 app also shows to hang on state 1.
 All queries are performed from this state, result (obviously) in a `NOTFOUND`, causing the transition to state 2.
 **Problem:** The FSM is incorrect.
 **Hypothesis:** Learning from state 1 with all `NOTFOUND` transitions, cause the cache to contain all these query-answers.
 Hence these transitions are never learnt from state 0.